RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 What are **your thoughts?**

-# Intro: D&AD New Blood Briefs
+# D&AD New Blood Briefs

 ![alt text](assets/DAD_Award_New-Blood.jpg)